 Most of the tourist highlights in Japan are situated in busy mega-cities and in a certain way are the mega-cities themselves.
 If you have just 2 or 3 weeks to explore Japan you may find that you will spend the whole 3 weeks in a swarm of people surrounded by screaming billboards.

 This is where Lake Biwa comes to the rescue.
 Lake Biwa is the largest freshwater lake in Japan.
-It’s registered as a national park and is a great place for all kinds of water activities.
-You can go kayaking, windsurfing yachting etc. But also ashore you won’t get bored as the lush green region invites you to hike or bike around the lake.
+It’s registered as a national park and is a great place for all kinds of water activities – including kayaking, windsurfing and yachting.
+Ashore, the lush green region invites you to hike or bike around the lake.
 There are also a number of notable shrines – including the Shirahige shrine – which are worth a visit.

 Don’t Miss